jonkislin/ashenstone_lorebook/docs/Journal-1.5-I.md

-# Lightsong's Journal

-## Chapter 1.5 - Across the Water
+# Interlude - Across the Water

 On the ship Limerick, captained by Pop Cornwallis III.
 Baby G the Half-orc chef.